holland11/boat_datasatore_csc462_project/scripts/swarm/readme.txt

 steps to run the swarm locally:

+(optional) run the following command to clean your docker related files:
+(this may delete some stuff you don't want it to though so be aware) docker system prune --volumes

-enter the ./mong_conf_image/ directory docker build -t mong_conf .
+enter the ./mongos_conf_image/ directory docker build -t mongos_conf .

 enter the ./rs_conf_image/ directory docker build -t rs_conf .